MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 filter.lfs.process=git-lfs filter-process
 ```

+If you can’t set this up, don’t worry - we will give people support during orientation.

 # Generating and Configuring SSH Keys

 SSH keys are a cryptographic way to secure your connection between your computer and GitHub.
 Setting them up will make it so you don't have to login through your terminal when you are trying to push.
 Let's set them up: